(+20) 101 777 4068 info@jakadatoursegypt.com

 It is considered the capital of Egypt since the Ottoman Empire with its new mosques, markets, public baths, madrasas, and other constructions.

-In 1340 it is considered the most important city in Africa.
+In 1340 it was considered the most important city in Africa.

 history of cairo